-The pwd command displays the full pathname of the current working directory, similar to the dirs built-in command.
+The pwd command displays the full pathname of the current working directory, simipwd lar to the dirs built-in command.

-The signal generated by a control-\ (^\), that terminates programs which are behaving unreasonably.
+The signal generated by a control-\ (^\), that terminates programs which are behavquit ing unreasonably.
 Quit normally produces a core image file.

-quoting The process by which metacharacters are prevented their special meaning, usually by using the character '' in pairs, or by using the character '\'.
+The process by which metacharacters are prevented from having their special meanquoting ing, usually by using the character "in pairs, or by using the character \.'.